1 Course (Cohort – 3 Modules and 2 Capstone Projects)

 This cohort-based series for Postdoctoral Scholars and Graduate Students will focus on pedagogical theories and practices in postsecondary teaching and learning.
 You will critically explore what researchers currently know about how learning actually happens and navigate scholarship on how to implement formative and summative assessment.
 Participants will reflect upon and design a lesson plan for your own teaching context that enhances learning, and develop a learning-centred activity for practical classroom application.

-This badge is part of the Postdoctoral Scholars Certificate in University Teaching and Learning program.
+This badge is part of the Postdoctoral Scholar Certificate in University Teaching and Learning program.

-- Engage in collaborative, critically reflective conversations with colleagues to explore current issues, theories and research in postsecondary education.
+- Engage in critical reflection surrounding current practices, theories and research in postsecondary education.

-- Once you have registered in the Capstone Project, you will be added to the D2L course
+- Once you have registered, you will be added to the D2L course

 - Complete the two-part Capstone Project: